mdramjankhan/Full-Stack-IBM/README.md

 # IBM Full Stack Development Training - Final Project

 ## 🎓 About the Training
 This repository contains all projects, assignments, and the **final project** completed as part of the **IBM Full Stack Development Training**.
-Over the course of **50 days**, we explored modern web development technologies, building multiple projects and culminating in the **final presentation on March 26, 2025, in front of the IBM team**.
+Over the course of **50 days**, we explored modern web development technologies, building multiple projects and culminating in the **final presentation on March 26, 2025, in front of the IBM team**..

 ## 🛠 Tech Stack & Skills Learned
 Throughout this training, we covered a wide range of **Full Stack technologies**, including: